RonokGhosal/WildfirePathAfrica/README.md

     Additional models, such as GradientBoostingRegressor or CatBoostRegressor, could be incorporated to explore ensemble model combinations.
     Incorporating time-series analysis for better temporal pattern recognition in wildfire occurrences could improve predictions.

-Let me know if you'd like further adjustments to the document!
-How would you rate this GPT so far?

-ChatGPT can make mistakes.
-Check important info.